✥ ✥ ✥

 Jeffrey Liker.
 The Toyota Way: 14 Management Principles from the World’s Greatest Manufacturer.
 New York: McGraw-Hill, 2004, Figure 10-1.

 Jeff Sutherland and Igor Altman.
 “Take No Prisoners: How a Venture Capital Group Does Scrum.”
-In Agile 2009, Chicago, 2009.
+In Proceedings of Agile 2009, Chicago, 2009.

 Jeff Sutherland, Neil Harrison and Joel Riddle.
 “Teams That Finish Early Accelerate Faster: A Pattern Language for High Performing Scrum Teams.”
 In 47th Hawaii International Conference on System Sciences, 2014, pp. 4722-4728.